Best Detectify Alternative: Attaxion

 When used on the same infrastructure, Attaxion usually discovers many more internet-facing assets than Detectify.
 Even when it comes to assets of the same type, Attaxion is usually ahead thanks to the advanced cyber recon methods it uses for asset discovery.

-One other point which makes Attaxion stand out is it offers dependency graphs of your entire attack surface, showing you how your assets are interconnected, also highlighting vulnerable assets on the graph.
-Dependency graphs offer a good understanding of potential attack paths.
+One other point which makes Attaxion stand out is it builds a graph of your entire attack surface, showing you how your assets are interconnected, also highlighting vulnerable assets on the graph.

 Overall, Attaxion has a broader asset coverage than Detectify, offering to find more different types of assets and using advanced cyber reconnaissance techniques to discover more assets than Detectify.